dawit-design/Boston-Eat/README.md

 ## Project Description

-web app for boston eatery that can be accessible by catagories, locations and ratings using zomato api.
+web app for boston eatery that can be accessible by catagories, Cuisine and ratings using zomato api.

 ## API and Data Sample
 I am using Zomato api